Entanglement negativity, Holography and Black holes: Holographic prescription for the entanglement negativity

 \section{Holographic prescription for the entanglement negativity}

-In this section, we review the holographic prescription provided in \cite{Chaturvedi:2016rcn} for the entanglement negativity of a $(1+1)$-dimensional finite temperature CFT in the $AdS_3/CFT_2$ scenario.
-To begin with let us consider the boundary $CFT_{1+1}$ to be partitioned into the subsystem $A$ and its complement $A^c$.
+In this section, we review the holographic prescription proposed in \cite{Chaturvedi:2016rcn} (CMS) for the entanglement negativity of a bipartite ($A\cup A^c$) quantum states of a $CFT_{1+1}$ in the $AdS_3/CFT_2$ scenario.
+To begin with let us consider the dual $CFT_{1+1}$ to be partitioned into the subsystem $A$ and its complement $A^c$.
 We denote $B_1$ and $B_2$ as two large finite intervals adjacent to $A$ on either side of it such that $B=B_1\cup B_2$ as shown in fig.(\ref{fig:subsystem}).
 As mentioned in section-2, the entanglement negativity is defined in the limit $B\to A^c$ ( $L\to\infty$) which corresponds to extending the subsystems $B_1$ and $B_2$ to infinity.

-The two point function of the twist fields $({\cal T}_{n_e},\overline{{\cal T}}_{n_e})$ in a $(1+1)$-dimensional boundary CFT at a finite temperature may be expressed as follows\footnote{As stated earlier for a the finite temperature case the two point function must be evaluated on an infinitely long cylinder of circumference $\beta=1/T$ which may be obtained through the conformal transformation, $z\rightarrow \omega=\beta/2 \pi\ln z$.}